Emmanuel802/CS20240250_PTO2502_GROUPA_EMMANUELANOTIDAMWAMUKA_JSL02/KANBAN-README.md

 - How to use **media queries**
 - Improved my understanding of layout structure and styling
 - The importance of naming conventions and code cleanliness

+### What i have leaned for (PArt 2)

+- learned how to use async/await for sequential input.
+- How to use console.log

 ---